 You already know that your body is not like everyone else’s.
-We are all unique in our form, and no single massage table can be ideal for everyone.
+How to lay on massage table specific to my needs, because we are all unique in our form, and no single massage table can be ideal for everyone.
 This is why experienced massage therapists utilize cushions, pillows, blankets, and towels to cushion and support where needed.
 With your help, they can accomplish this to a great extent.
 If something doesn’t feel right, tell them.

 There are two primary categories for all massage positioning: